 Even in books where the protagonist is female and is saving the world, I’ve still seen the need to wedge in some driving urge for these women to be searching for a man.
 I guess early Disney cartoons did us no favours there.

 Am I against relationships?
 No. Am I against women looking for a partner?
 No. But does it have to be in every book and the main arc for a female character?
-No.
+No!

 Romance/love interests can work well in books.
 However, they can also ruin them.
 I’ve read a number of books in my time in which the romance felt forced as if the author had just wedged it in due to some expectation.

 Often a female love interest is there purely as some goal or reward for the male character.
-Or she is to be killed off and acts as a kind of trigger, to set him on his quest after he fucked off to brood when things were getting too tough.
+Or she is to be killed off and acts as a kind of trigger, to set him on his quest for revenge after he fucked off to brood when things were getting too tough.

 If you’ve created this strong independent female character, don’t ruin that by suddenly showing that she’s lost without a man or that her life is empty without a baby.